 Many investors choose to invest in gold because in the event of any economic risk they want to minimize their exposure to losses.

-For example, due to Covid-19, this year is very difficult.
+For example, due to COVID-19, the year 2021 was very difficult.
 As such, several investors started investing in gold when the MCO opened back in March 2020.
 Well, this is not shocking as the economy was fragile and in decline at the time.

-Here it is all the information about Malaysian property, real estate advantages and disadvantages.
-We tried to show you all the risks you can face while investing in Malaysia, but plus all that risks listed above do not forget about the COVID-19 virus and the affect it had on not only Malaysian but also the world economics.
+Here it is, all the information about Malaysian real estate, advantages and disadvantages.
+We tried to show you all the risks you can face while investing in Malaysia.
+Aside from all those risks listed above do not forget about the COVID-19 virus and the affect it had on not only Malaysian but also the world economics.

 Pained by financial indecision?
 Want to invest with Adam?

 Adam is an internationally recognised author on financial matters, with over 669.2 million answer views on Quora.com, a widely sold book on Amazon, and a contributor on Forbes.

 In the answer below, taken from my online Quora.com answers, I spoke about the following issues and topics:

 - As a British expat in my mid 20’s what tips can you give to retire in your 40’s?